kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/05_Install_Kubernetes/transcript.md

 I recommend exploring this dashboard as you go through the course.

-Finally once you have finished working with your kube cluster, you can run:
+Finally once you have finished working with your kube cluster, you can run the stop command:

 ```bash
 minikube stop
 ```

 This will shutdown your minikube vm.
-However if you want delete it altogether then you use the delete command:
+However if you want to delete it altogether then you use the delete command:

 ```bash
 minikube delete